From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 This wasn’t a bug-fixing problem—it was a system-level challenge:

-• Legacy architecture constraints (wrapper limitations, unstable caching)
+• Legacy architecture constraints (data load limitations, unstable caching)

-• High-stakes users (technicians under pressure, often offline)
+• High-stakes users (technicians under pressure, often offline without service and wifi

 • Business urgency (active churn + blocked enterprise growth)